uhm-descartes/ee342/morea/example-introduction/module-introduction.md

 morea_sort_order: 10
 ---

-Overview of ICS 199, and some simple initial tasks to get oriented and ready for the course.
+Overview of EE 342, and some simple initial tasks to get oriented and ready for the course.